SvenMeyer/VehicleHistoryLog/documentation/test_process_documentation.md

 - reflect update to the contract state by executing "getLastVehicleData"
 - reflect update to the contract state by executing "getLastSerial" (will show up after "last new tokenId")
 - get Ether Balance
+- create a new ERC721Vehicle token
+- list and retrieve data of all ERC721Vehicle token

+## Use Deployed contract of Rinkeby Testnet
+There is a contract already deployed on the Rinkeby network, which you can also use:
+1. Logout of MetaMask
+2. Select Rinkeby Network
+3. As most functions (currently) only work with the account of the deployer, you have to create the wallet from the mnemonic defined in env variable `HDWALLET_MNEMONIC` in file `.envrc` : "tomorrow draft giggle design purchase daring goddess cute inquiry giant thumb journey" (please do not drain all funds")
+4. Best thing if you are on linux is just to do `source .envrc`
+5. Access with your browser [http://localhost:3000](http://localhost:3000) , the UI will automatically use the contract on the Rinkeby network.
+6. The "Simple UI" page [http://localhost:3000/dapp](http://localhost:3000/dapp) will also create links to etherscan to check accounts, smart contract and transactions if you used the Rinkeby network.

+Unfortunately some of the software cache content, so if something does not work, then try:
+1. Reset Wallet witnin MetaMask
+2. restart ganache-cli and redeploy contracts
+3. Restart webserver `Ctrl-C` `npm run dev`

 ## Deploy to Rinkeby Testnet
-There is already a contract deploayed on Rinkeby, but if you want to try it yourself, it should be pretty easy with the setup provide.
+You can also easily deploy the contract on the Rinkeby net yourself:
-1. make sure you have enough test ETH in the Rinkeby account with the corresponding wallet mnemonic defined in env variable `HDWALLET_MNEMONIC`
+1. make sure you have enough test ETH in the Rinkeby account
-2. `truffle migrate --network rinkeby --reset`
+2. `truffle migrate --reset --all --network rinkeby`

 ```
 Using network 'rinkeby'.